thiagobien/ACL/workshop/02_Cloud_native_Concepts/01_Working_with_Containers/README.md

 # Working with Container Images and Containers

-In this lab you'll learn how
+In this lab you'll learn how to create a container image and how to run a container based on this image.
+Besides, you will pull an image from a global container registry to get hands-on experience with container registries in general.

 ## Step 1: Create a Dockerfile

 1. Create a file `Dockerfile` and open it using an editor.
+    ```
+    (bastion)$ cd ~/acl-repo/01_Working_with_Containers
+    (bastion)$ vi Dockerfile
+    ```

 1. Copy the following snippet into the `Dockerfile` and save it.
     ```